bangcorrupt/freetribe-docs/docs/cpu-architecture.md

 `freetribe/cpu/src/kernel/api/ft_*`

-The API layer provides an interface to everything needed by user code.
+The API provides an interface to everything needed by user code.
 Function names should be human friendly, with reduced sets of parameters where possible.

 ## User